The Value of Overdraft Services

 Consumers that were most likely to view overdraft products negatively were consumers that did not actually report having used the product.
 Survey respondents who reported that they used overdraft services were more likely to view overdraft services favorably.

-Washington’s Overdraft Rule Fails Consumers
+CFPB's New Regulation of Overdraft Fails Consumers

 Did you know?